-The user guides are collected under Documentation, which can be shown as follows:
+The user guides are collected under Documentation, which can be shown by clicking the VAIO User Guides icon on the desktop or following these steps:

-- 1 Click Start, point to All Programs, and click My Club VAIO.
+- 1 Click Start 🚱, All Programs, and My Club VAIO.

-- Click Documentation.
+- 2 Click Documentation.

 - 3 Select the guide you want to read.

-You can manually browse to the user guides by going to My Computer > VAIO (C:) (your C drive) > Documentation and opening the folder for your language.
+You can manually browse to the user guides by going to Computer > VAIO (C:) (your C drive) > Documentation > Documentation and opening the folder for your language.